The Bankrate promise

 - Application fee: Some private lenders charge a nonrefundable fee to process your application.

-- Origination fee: Origination fees are usually calculated as a percentage of your loan amount and come from the loan proceeds, which means that you won’t actually get the full amount of the loan.
+- Origination fee: Origination fees are usually calculated as a percentage of your loan amount and come from the loan proceeds, meaning you won’t get the full loan amount.
 For instance, with an origination fee of 5 percent on a $10,000 loan, you’d receive $9,500, with the remaining $500 going toward the fee.

 - Late fee: The lender may charge a late fee if you miss a monthly payment or submit it late.
 These are usually calculated as a percentage of the amount due, with a cap on the amount.

-However, you won’t have to worry about prepayment penalties on any type of student loan.
+However, you won’t have to worry about prepayment penalties on any student loan.
 Lenders aren’t allowed to charge borrowers a fee when they pay off their student debt early.

 Before applying for a private student loan, make sure that you’re likely to qualify to avoid multiple hard checks on your credit.
-Every lender sets its own eligibility requirements, but they’ll usually look for:
+Every lender sets eligibility requirements, but most usually look for:

 - Credit history: Your credit score and the information in your credit reports can determine your eligibility for a private student loan and the interest rate you receive.
-If you’re new to credit or you have poor credit, the lender may require a creditworthy co-signer.
-A co-signer, typically a trusted friend or relative, agrees to make payments if you’re unable to, so you’re both equally responsible for the debt.
+If you’re new to credit or have poor credit, the lender may require a creditworthy co-signer.
+A co-signer, typically a trusted friend or relative, agrees to make payments if you cannot, so you’re both equally responsible for the debt.

 - Income: You’ll also need to show that you have the income to repay the loan or get a co-signer who does.
-The lender may also calculate your debt-to-income ratio to check how much of your income goes toward debt payments each month.
+The lender may also calculate your debt-to-income ratio to check how much of your income goes toward monthly debt payments.

 - Enrollment status: Lenders will check that you’re attending an accredited school, and some may require you to attend at least half time.